KathrynCook/Iraclia/README.md

 - 👋 Hi, I’m Katie
 - 👀 I’m interested in expanding my skills.
 - 🌱 I’m currently learning as much as I can about as much as I can!
-I'm currently tackling C#
+I'm tackling C# at the moment.

 <!---
 Iraclia/Iraclia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.